 Rosenstein says she’s been getting wrinkle reducer injections for two years, and personally considers the treatment to be non-vegan.
 Her primary aesthetic concerns are crow’s feet and horizontal forehead lines, and she tells us that she loves the quickness.

 [Editor’s note: Injectable wrinkle reducers are used to help temporarily diminish moderate to severe wrinkles in certain areas of the face.
 Not everyone’s experience is the same since, as with any prescription treatment, injectable wrinkle reducers have potential risks and side effects.
-Be sure to talk to your provider before booking.
+Be sure to talk to a licensed provider before booking.
 Also, injectable wrinkle reducers are not strictly vegan.
 They contain human albumin, a part of plasma, and some contain cow’s milk protein.]

 “Just as I have been known to have a slice of non-vegan birthday cake every now and again, I also [get] wrinkle reducers,” she says.
 “Life is all about striking the balance between joy and principles.
 I think if you live your life as vegan as you possibly can, there should be no shame in leaving room for a little cheat here and there.”